weirdgyn/SpriteGrabber/README.md

 Both these kind of sources are produced from emulators such as [MAME](https://www.mamedev.org/).
 If you are using MAME you need to run it from the console with `-mngwrite` or `-aviwrite` [command line options](https://docs.mamedev.org/commandline/commandline-all.html).
 Snapping into MNG files can be achieved also with Shift+F12 key combination.
 If you're going to use the second format take into account that AVI files recorded from MAME are pretty uncompressed: this means that it will consume an huge amount of disk space (usually 1Gb per minute of recording).

-Despites the widespread idea that MAME should be able to save animated GIF (Shift+F12) I haven't found a, recent, release of MAME capable of doing so anyway I added support for this kind of files but you will probably never have a chance to use it.
+Despites the widespread idea that MAME should be able to save animated GIF (Shift+F12) I haven't found a recent release of MAME capable of doing so.
+I added support for this kind of files but you will probably never have a chance to use it.

 Once launched the application shows the main form where you can recognize four main items:
 - _Frames bundles_ textbox;